Pec (Domažlice District): Sights

 The main landmark of Pec is the Chapel of Saint Procopius.
 It was built in 1908–1909 and consecrated to the patron saint of lumberjacks.
 In the municipal office there is the Lumberjack Museum with the industrial history of the village and logging.

 On Čerchov is a stone observation tower, known as Kurz Tower.
-It was built in 1904–1905.
+It was built in 1904–1905 and named after Vilém Kurz.